Your solar & battery questions, answered

 Unfortunately you need to be the property owner to have Solar panels installed on your roof.
 Additionally, if you own a top floor flat you may need to get the freeholders permission to have solar installed on the roof.

-Where will the rest of the system fit in my home?
+Where will the hardware be installed in my house?

 Your consumer unit is small and will be placed next to your existing consumer unit/fuse box.
 The inverter and the battery (if you choose to have one) will usually go in the loft but can go elsewhere if there’s no space there.
 The physical size of the battery will depend on how powerful it is, but to give you an idea, the smallest battery is around the size of plane carry-on luggage and the larger battery is the size of a check-in bag.
 The inverter is about the same size as the smallest battery.